Milly Alcock

 Milly Alcock on the cover of the short film Familiars

-Upon learning about the casting call for the prequel of the popular TV series "Game of Thrones" - "House of the Dragon" in 2020, Milly did not have high hopes for success and did not attend the auditions in person.
-Instead, she submitted her audition video to the producers.
-To her surprise, she was chosen for one of the key roles in the project.
+When she heard about casting for the "Game of Thrones" prequel "House of the Dragon" in 2020, Milly didn't get her hopes up and skipped the in-person auditions.
+Instead, she just sent in an audition tape.
+To her shock, she landed one of the key roles in the project.
 "I never thought something like this would happen to me," she admitted.

 Milly Alcock on the set of House of the Dragon